Pipe Viewer: Online Manual

 -e, --eta

 Turn the ETA timer on.
 This will attempt to guess, based on current transfer rates and the total data size, how long it will be before completion.
+The countdown is prefixed with "ETA".
 This option will have no effect if the total data size cannot be determined.

 -I, --fineta

-Turn the ETA timer on, but display the estimated local time of arrival instead of time left.
+Turn the ETA timer on, but display the estimated local time at which the transfer will finish, instead of the amount of time remaining.
 When the estimated time is more than 6 hours in the future, the date is shown as well.
+The time is prefixed with "FIN" for finish time.
+As with --eta, this option will have no effect if the total data size cannot be determined.

 -r, --rate